 Being a small town, Greenwood - Woodstock does not have a public transit system used by locals to get to and from work.

-The citizens of Greenwood - Woodstock are slightly better educated than the national average of 21.84% for all cities and towns, with 23.00% of adults in Greenwood - Woodstock having a bachelor's degree or advanced degree.
+The education level of Greenwood - Woodstock citizens is a little higher than the average for US cities and towns: 23.00% of adults in Greenwood - Woodstock have at least a bachelor's degree.

 The per capita income in Greenwood - Woodstock in 2022 was $38,924, which is middle income relative to Maine, and upper middle income relative to the rest of the US.
 This equates to an annual income of $155,696 for a family of four.
 However, Greenwood - Woodstock contains both very wealthy and poor people as well.